-- 1. demonstrating that at least one signatory's legal rights, duties, or privileges will or may be reasonably expected to be, affected by the decision or - 2. alleging that the proceeding involves conduct that has or is reasonably likely to unreasonably pollute, impair, or destroy the public trust in the state's air, water, or other natural resources.
+- 1. demonstrate that at least one signatory's legal rights, duties, or privileges will be, or may reasonably be expected to be, affected by the decision or - 2. satisfy the requirements to intervene as a party under the Connecticut Environmental Protection Act of 1971 (CGS § 22a-19) (see BACKGROUND).

-The commissioner must give a copy of the petition to the license applicant within 10 business days of receipt, who may then object to the petition for failing to have the specific facts required above.
-The commissioner must decide within 30 days after receiving the petition if it meets the above requirements and must give the license applicant written notice about her determination.
+The commissioner must give a copy of the petition to the license applicant, who may then object to the petition, in writing and within 10 days of receiving the petition, for failing to have the specific facts described above.
+Applicants must submit their objections to the DEEP commissioner and provide a copy to the petitioner.
+The petitioner may respond in writing to the objection within seven days after the objection's submittal.

+The commissioner must decide within 30 days after receiving the petition, or within 30 days after a response to an objection is submitted, whichever is later, if it meets the above requirements and must give the license applicant written notice about her determination.
 If she grants the petition request, the petitioner must be given intervening party status and DEEP must hold a hearing subject to the UAPA.
+If the DEEP commissioner determines that the petition does not satisfy the requirements, the petitioner may appeal the decision according to the UAPA.

-Public Hearings for Certain Transportation Capital Projects
+Petitioned Hearings for Certain Transportation Capital Projects

-The bill specifies that these provisions must not be construed as requiring a public informational hearing or contested case hearing instead of the public hearing requirements established under existing law for certain transportation capital projects.
-The law establishes the circumstances under which the DEEP commissioner must hold a hearing for these projects.
-(It generally requires petitioners to satisfy similar requirements as described above.)
+The bill specifies that these provisions must not be construed as requiring a public informational hearing or contested case hearing instead of the conditions required under existing law for petitioned hearings on certain transportation capital projects.
+It also changes the requirements for these public hearing petitions to generally align with those the bill establishes for petitioned hearings subject to the UAPA.